-Customer satisfaction - I’ve heard it… you’ve heard it a gazillion times.
-Businesses, large and small, striving to fulfill their customers needs and desires.
-Doing everything they can to meet the customer’s expectations or demands; seemingly believing that as long as they have content customers those customers will continue to buy from their businesses – forever.
+They do everything they can to meet the customer’s expectations or demands.
+Somehow believing that as long as they have content customers, that those customers will continue to buy from their businesses – forever.
 Well, sort of.

 Your satisfied customers are probably still shoppers.
 Here’s how you can get them to the next level…